lucpierson/testGooglePeopleAPI/README.md

 # testGooglePeopleAPI
 Test how to use the People API from Google to manipulate my account's contacts.

-Guide to setup you OAuth consent : https://developers.google.com/people/quickstart/python
+Guide to setup you' OAuth consent : https://developers.google.com/people/quickstart/python

 # Install